AntonUrfels/jekyll-test/modules.markdown

 For e.g.: Question: Enter your age?
 			 23
- Your age is ${age}.
+ Your age is .
 The value of age will change as per the response of the respondent and can be viewed during data collection.

 </div>
 </div>